Ever wondered what the Microsoft Office add-in Power Query is and how it works? If so, you have come to the right article.

 3. What is the difference between Power Query and Power BI?

-4. Why is Power Query a great alternative to Excel VBA?
+4. Is Power Query a good alternative to Excel VBA?

 Power Query can easily replace VBA (Visual Basic for Applications) as it enables you to:

 - Process your tables simply by clicking on buttons.
-No coding skills needed!
+Plus, no coding skills are needed!

-- Easily edit the steps order of different steps through dragging-and-dropping!
-Also, you can add and delete unnecessary steps by a simple click.
+- Easily edit the order of steps by dragging and dropping!
+Plus, you can add and delete unnecessary steps with a simple click.

-However Power Query can’t replace VBA when it comes to interacting with Excel’s interface, automating processes, generating new files, sending emails, etc.
+However, Power Query can’t replace VBA when it comes to interacting with Excel’s interface, automating processes, generating new files, and sending emails.

 5. Is Microsoft Power Query free?
 Is there a Power Query for Mac?

-(Read next question to find out how you can get it on your Excel desktop)
+- Yes!
+Power Query is a free extension of Excel, which is another main benefit of the Office add-in.
+(Read the next question to find out how you can get it on your Excel desktop)

 Go to File > Account > About Excel.
 Then a window will appear.
 Read the first two numbers in the parenthesis.
 In the below example, the Excel version is 2016.